 Among the adjectives often used to describe Robinson's personal makeup are fearless, courageous, dynamic, defiant, and proud.
 But the most frequently used descriptor is probably aggressive.
 It's a word that defines his public life as a tireless campaigner against discrimination as well as his history making athletic career.
 Jackie, who was not known for self-deprecation, made the greatest understatement of his life in 1945 at the announcement of his signing.
 "Maybe I'm doing something for my race," he ventured.15

-_____.
-Extra Bases: Reflections on Jackie Robinson, Race, & Baseball History.
-Lincoln: Univeristy of Nebraska Press, 2002.
+Tygiel, Jules.
+Extra Bases: Reflections on Jackie Robinson, Race, & Baseball History (Lincoln: University of Nebraska Press, 2002).

 Kirk, Al and Robert Bradley.
 "Jackie Robinson and the L.A.
 Red Devils." http://www.apbr.org/reddevils.html

-2. Vincent X Flaherty - Jackie Robinson Scrapbooks per Jules Tygiel, Baseball’s Great Experiment, p.
-60.
+2 Vincent X. Flaherty - Jackie Robinson Scrapbooks per Jules Tygiel, Baseball's Great Experiment: Jackie Robinson and His Legacy (New York: Oxford University Press, 1997), 60.

 3 Jackie Robinson Scrapbooks, 60

 6 Pittsburgh Courier, November 3, 1945.